Ahmed-G-ElTaher/Churn-Model-Data-Science-Analytics-Virtual-Intern-at-BCG/README.md

 ## - Forth Task : Findings & Recommendations
-     Presenting your results and giving recommended actions to the client
+     Presenting the results and giving recommended actions to the client to AD in draft an abstract (executive summary) of findings.